2025 Festival Classes Week 1

 All standard rooms are air-conditioned.
 Budget rate housing is not air-conditioned, with hall baths.
 Basic linens (sheets, pillow, and towels) are included with all housing.
 Beds are twin, extra long.

 Standard rooms with private baths are in Taylor Hall.
-Standard rooms with hall baths are in Martin Luther Hall, Kitchenette Suite rooms are in South Hall.
+Standard single rooms with shared baths are in suites of four rooms (bedrooms, living room, shared bathroom, no kitchen) in Benfer Hall.
+Standard double rooms and a few single rooms on the fourth floor of Walz Hall, accessible by elevator.
+Kitchenette Suite rooms are in South Hall.
 Budget (non-ac) rooms are in Brown Hall.
+All dorms have elevators except for Benfer and Brown Halls.